SAMSA 2.0: Prompting Segment Anything with Spectral Angles for Hyperspectral Interactive Medical Image Segmentation: Related Work

-\textbf{Spectral comparison methods} use pixel-wise similarity to a reference spectrum for segmentation.
-Common metrics include spectral angle \cite{boardman1993spectral} and Pearson correlation \cite{Meneses2000SCM}.
-These methods are untrained and generalizable but lack spatial context, suffer from shading variability, and require manual thresholding.

-\textbf{Joint spectral-spatial models} aim to combine the strengths of both domains.
-SAMSA \cite{SAMSA} fuses spectral maps with RGB-based models but introduces them late in the architecture.
-We propose a different approach—embedding spectral prompts at the input level.
-Our method, \textbf{SAMSA 2.0}, enhances spectral angle segmentation by enabling spatially-aware feature extraction from the start.
+\textbf{Spectral-Spatial Fusion:} Spectral comparison methods, such as spectral angle \cite{boardman1993spectral} and Pearson correlation \cite{Meneses2000SCM}, are generalizable and require no training, but they lack spatial context and suffer from shading variability.
+Joint spectral-spatial models aim to combine these strengths.
+While the original SAMSA \cite{SAMSA} fused spectral maps with spatial features, it did so late in the architecture.
+SAMSA 2.0 represents a shift in this paradigm by embedding spectral prompts at the input level, enabling spatially-aware spectral feature extraction from the very first layer.